aldosimon/aldosimon.github.io/_posts/2012-08-29-how-to-start-networking-ubuntu.md

 comments: true
 categories: [how to, networking, ubuntu, ubuntu]
 ---
-mess your connection? here's how to start networking ubuntu from console
+Mess your connection? here's how to start networking ubuntu from console
 <!--more-->
 ```bash
 /etc/init.d/NetworkManager start